General Conditions of Carriage

 - We or our authorised agents will work out the fare for your ticket which applies under our tariff on the date you pay for it.
 The fare will be for travel on the specific dates and itinerary shown on your ticket.

-- If you want to change either your itinerary or your dates of travel, this may increase the fare.
+- If you want to change either your itinerary or your dates of travel, this may increase the fare and/or incur a fee to change your reservation.

 - Some concessionary fares may apply to certain qualifying individuals.
 This may include discretionary schemes which the airline may introduce, modify or withdraw from time to time at their sole discretion.
 If you wish to take advantage of any concessionary discounted fares you must select this fare, if you are eligible, at the time of booking.
 Discounts or concessions cannot be applied retrospectively.